 Samantha Pepprock was born in Milwaukee and grew up in southeastern Wisconsin with her three siblings, raised by a proud Army veteran and a loving stay-at-home mom.
 Her father ran a successful masonry business for over forty years and her mother recently went back to school to achieve a lifelong dream of becoming a medical assistant.
 She is very proud of her parents and maintains a close relationship with them despite the distance.

 Samantha attended Winona State University in Winona, Minnesota and its sister university in Granada, Spain, with a double-major in Law & Society and Spanish, graduating in 2009.
 While attending WSU, she co-founded a pre-law student organization called the Legal Society and was inducted into the Spanish Honor Society, Sigma Delta Pi, which is by invitation only.
 Samantha was on the Dean’s List, an active volunteer for Big Brothers Big Sisters, and received an award for Outstanding Contributions to the Residential College.
-Nominated by one of professors, Samantha was also presented with the Outstanding Student Award upon graduation.
+Nominated by one of her professors, Samantha was also presented with the Outstanding Student Award upon graduation.

 Samantha is now a member of the State Bar of Michigan, Ottawa County Bar Association, Muskegon County Bar Association, all in addition to maintaining her law license with the State Bar of Wisconsin, and being a member of the Non-Resident Lawyers Division of Wisconsin.